- This event has passed.

 As an agricultural crop, hemp is the strongest natural fiber in the world and can produce crucial resources such as food, rope, clothing, paper, and housing material.
 The U.S. sales value of hemp-based products is more than $600 million annually and growing.

 Additionally, with the increasing legalization of marijuana in various states, including California, we will explore the differences between hemp, THC, and CBD, and their uses both medicinally and recreationally.

-**Please register for this free event so we can provide enough food and also minimize excess**
+- Provide enough food and also minimize excess

 Jackie Bryant, freelance journalist